deltachat/deltachat-pages/_posts/2021-09-11-eppd-provider-criteria.md

 image: ../assets/blog/2021-05-html-mail.jpg
 ---

 What provider should I use for Delta Chat?
 We hear this question often but it's not so easy to answer.
-But it's not so easy to answer.
-Everyone has different needs.
+Everyone has different needs and situations.
 So how to go about this?

-Early this year we applied for EU funding to come up with a thorough e-mail provider comparison approach and to improve our apps while doing that.
+Early this year we applied for EU [NGI](https://www.ngi.eu/) funding to come up with a thorough e-mail provider comparison approach and to improve our apps while doing that.
 In April we received funding from the [DAPSI EU consortium](https://dapsi.ngi.eu/hall-of-fame/eppd/) to support a more comprehensive approach of comparing e-mail providers.
 To find out about useful comparison criteria, we systematically asked Delta Chat power users from ten countries, about what they need from a provider - including what their communities like or dislike about different providers.
-We just finished a report on these interviews and the criteria which we now use for comparing e-mail providers in the next couple of months.
+We just finished a report and have a working set of criteria which we are happy with.

 <a href="../assets/blog/eppd_criteria_final.pdf">
     <img src="../assets/blog/eppd_criteria_final.jpg"